Mango: Uses

+Culinary

-Mangoes are generally sweet, although the taste and texture of the flesh vary across cultivars; some, such as Alphonso, have a soft, pulpy, juicy texture similar to an overripe plum, while others, such as Tommy Atkins, are firmer, like a cantaloupe or avocado, with a fibrous texture.
+Mangoes are generally sweet, although the taste and texture of the flesh vary across cultivars; some, such as Alphonso, have a soft, pulpy, juicy texture similar to an overripe plum, while others, such as Tommy Atkins, are firmer with a fibrous texture.

 The skin of unripe, pickled, or cooked mango can be eaten, but it has the potential to cause contact dermatitis of the lips, gingiva, or tongue in susceptible people.

 Mangoes are used in many cuisines.
-Sour, unripe mangoes are used in chutneys (i.e. Mango chutney), pickles, daals and other side dishes in Bengali cuisine.
+Sour, unripe mangoes are used in chutneys (i.e., mango chutney), pickles, daals and other side dishes in Indian cuisine.
 A summer drink called aam panna is made with mangoes.
 Mango pulp made into jelly or cooked with red gram dhal and green chilies may be served with cooked rice.
-Mango lassi is popular throughout South Asia, prepared by mixing ripe mangoes or mango pulp with buttermilk and sugar.
+Mango lassi is consumed throughout South Asia, prepared by mixing ripe mangoes or mango pulp with buttermilk and sugar.
 Ripe mangoes are also used to make curries.
-Aamras is a popular thick juice made of mangoes with sugar or milk and is consumed with chapatis or pooris.
+Aamras is a thick juice made of mangoes with sugar or milk and is consumed with chapatis or pooris.
 The pulp from ripe mangoes is also used to make jam called mangada.
 Andhra aavakaaya is a pickle made from raw, unripe, pulpy, and sour mango mixed with chili powder, fenugreek seeds, mustard powder, salt, and groundnut oil.
-Mango is also used in Andhra Pradesh to make dahl preparations.
-Gujarat uses mango to make chunda (a sweet and spicy, grated mango delicacy).
+Mango is also used to make dahl and chunda (a sweet and spicy, grated mango delicacy).
+In Indonesian cuisine, unripe mango is processed into asinan, rujak and sambal pencit/mangga muda, or eaten with edible salt.

 Mangoes are used to make murabba (fruit preserves), muramba (a sweet, grated mango delicacy), amchur (dried and powdered unripe mango), and pickles, including a spicy mustard-oil pickle and alcohol.
-Ripe mangoes are often cut into thin layers, desiccated, folded and then cut.
-In some countries, these bars are similar to dried guava fruit bars.
+Ripe mangoes are cut into thin layers, desiccated, folded, and then cut.
 The fruit is also added to cereal products such as muesli and oat granola.
-Mangoes are often prepared charred in Hawaii.